 We are planning several commercial initiatives for the malaria market in parallel with further clinical development activities.
-Three routes exist for commercialization of Arakoda for the malaria prevention market are: (i) U.S. civilian travel clinics, travel prescribing centers, and large private sector entities with employees deployed overseas (e.g., mining companies), (ii) the prospect of additional DoD and government agency procurement in the future (noting that as described on page 60 our existing contract with DoD has been fulfilled and has not been extended or modified) and (iii) ex U.S. sales strategy where we currently (or in the future) have exclusive distribution arrangements in overseas markets.
+Three routes exist for commercialization of Arakoda for the malaria prevention market are: (i) U.S. civilian travel clinics, travel prescribing centers, and large private sector entities with employees deployed overseas (e.g., mining companies), (ii) the prospect of additional DoD and government agency procurement in the future and (iii) ex U.S. sales strategy where we currently (or in the future) have exclusive distribution arrangements in overseas markets.

-As of the date of this prospectus, we did not have plans to hire a U.S. field sales force, but may explore possible commercial arrangements with contract sales organizations to target U.S. travel clinics for malaria prophylaxis.
-We will also closely monitor changes in market share in Australia where Kodatef will be actively marketed in 2023 by the local distributor, and a point of care G6PD test is approved.
-We may request that the DoD Uniform Formulary revaluate the formulary position of Arakoda following our recent adjustment of the U.S. WAC pricing to reflect expected international pricing.
-For US government agencies such as the DoD, the product is expected to meet many of the requirements for occupational malaria prevention identified by the independent parties that have endorsed the product, but they are price sensitive.
+As of the date of this prospectus, we did not have plans to hire a U.S. sales force, but are exploring possible commercial arrangements with contract sales organizations to target U.S. travel clinics for malaria prophylaxis.
+We intend to consummate a contract with a lobbying firm/contract sales organization to attempt to improve the position of Arakoda in the DoD formulary and to raise awareness of Arakoda amongst other U.S. government agencies.
+For such agencies, the product is expected to meet many of the requirements for occupational malaria prevention identified by the independent parties that have endorsed the product.
+We have been successful in securing procurement contracts with U.S. government agencies for Arakoda, and anticipate continued success in the future.
 In the third quarter of 2022, we made our first sale to our European distributor, and made additional sales to our Australian distributor in the second quarter of 2022.
-We intend to execute a contract with a distribution partner to facilitate named-patient sales in jurisdictions outside Australia, Europe, and the United States.
-We plan to undertake a focused marketing campaign for Arakoda for malaria prevention in the second half of 2023, consisting of promotion at relevant conferences, email promotion to prescribers, and target print and electronic advertisements.
+We are actively exploring the possibility of named-patient sales in jurisdictions outside Australia, Europe, and the United States.
+As resources permit, we will undertake a focused marketing campaign for Arakoda for malaria prevention in 2023.
+This will consist of promotion at relevant conferences, email promotion to prescribers, and target print and electronic advertisements.